-When we arrived to Chef Mickey’s that morning, there was quite a long line to check in.
+When we arrived to start our Chef Mickey’s Review that morning, there was quite a long line to check in.
 After about 10 minutes, we were greeted by, and checked in with, the hostess.
 After checking in, we moved into a waiting area that has a few benches to sit at.
 There is also a Disney PhotoPass+ photographer available that will take your family photos with a Chef Mickey’s statue.

-The dining area of Chef Mickey’s is separated into three sections – the section to the left was open air so you could see up to the rest of Disney’s Contemporary Resort ; the section directly in front of where you walk in is also fairly open-air, and also overlooks Bay Lake; and the section to the right is not open-air like the left side, but instead has a ceiling overhead.
+The dining area of Chef Mickey’s is separated into three sections – the section to the left was open air so you could see up to the rest of Disney World’s Contemporary Resort ; the section directly in front of where you walk in is also fairly open-air, and also overlooks Bay Lake; and the section to the right is not open-air like the left side, but instead has a ceiling overhead.

 The breakfast buffet at Chef Mickey’s was set up so that there were two sides to it so people could move through on both sides.
 There is also a section with toppings for your waffles with ice cream, whipped cream, and sprinkles.
-That area seemed to be backed up most of the time because most parents were letting their kids put their own toppings on and it was just taking quite a long time.
+Food quality wise, Chef Mickey’s wasn’t nearly as good as some other places at Disney World like Boma or ‘Ohana.
+It’s not that it was terrible, just not the same quality.

-The Chef Characters
+Chef Mickey & The Other Chef Characters

-We’ve been to other character meals and sometimes it can be 10 or 15 minutes between character meetings, but at Chef Mickey’s it was boom, boom, boom!
-One right after the other, which is a good thing if you have that coveted early morning ADR and want to get into the park as soon as you can
+We’ve been to other character meals at Disney World and sometimes it can be 10 or 15 minutes between character meetings (pretty common for most Disney World character meals), but at Chef Mickey’s it was boom, boom, boom!
+One right after the other, which is a good thing if you have that coveted early morning ADR and want to get into Disney World as soon as you can

 Okay, So What is the Price for Chef Mickey’s?